colour-science/flask-compress/docs/index.rst

 How it works
 ============

-Flask-Gzip both adds the various headers required for a compressed response and gzips the response data.
+Flask-Compress both adds the various headers required for a compressed response and gzips the response data.
 This makes serving gzip compressed static files extremely easy.

 Internally, every time a request is made the extension will check if it matches